RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 > It is uncontroverted that some of the statements contained in the two paragraphs were not accurate descriptions of events which occurred in Montgomery.

 L.B.
 Sullivan was the police commisioner for the city of Montgomery.
-Even though he wasn't named in the ad, Sullivan filed suit against the *New York Times*, alleging that it had wongfully implied that he was guilty of mindconduct.
+Even though he wasn't named in the ad, Sullivan filed suit against the *New York Times*, alleging that it had wongfully implied that he was guilty of misconduct.
 Four other suits were filed by other government officials.

 At trial the evidence showed that at least some of the statements in the ad were incorrect.
 The trial jury awarded Sullivan $500,000 in damages, and the Alabama Supreme Court affirmed the verdict.

 A unanimous Supreme Court reversed, in essence overruling Alabama's interpretation of its own defamation laws.
-The Court held that the First Amendment required that in defamation actions brought by public officials, the plaintiff official must prove that the statement was made with "*actual malice*"--meaniing it was made *with knowledge that the statement was false* or *with reckeless disregard for the truth*.
+The Court held that the First Amendment required that in defamation actions brought by public officials, the plaintiff official must prove that the statement was made with "*actual malice*"--meaning it was made *with knowledge that the statement was false* or *with reckeless disregard for the truth*.

 > We consider this case against the background of a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide- open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public official.